cpp-referencias

 In this example, any change to ref directly affects a, because ref is simply another name for a.

-References are useful in various scenarios, from performance optimization to the implementation of advanced features.
+References are useful in several scenarios, from performance optimization to implementing advanced features.

 #include <iostream>